Rojta/rnc-blog-posts/update-1-8.md

 - ### Dynamic Vehicle Shop
   - Copchase vehicle shop is now fully dynamic, meaning any Senior Admin (or higher) can now add, edit, or remove vehicles from the shop.
   - As result of this, top vehicle speeds are now dynamic too.
 Instead of being restricted to "speed classes" (Slow, Average, Fast), every vehicle can now have a unique top speed.
+- ### Weapons on Body
+  - Players now have their weapons arsenal visible on their body.
 - ### HUD Server Info
   - Added server info HUD element with server website and account ID.
 - ### Blog & Leaderboards Tabs